Summary

 Physical Description

-Circular gold table cloth with scalloped edges.
-Table cloth has a repeating design which has been embroidered in gold thread, consisting of a flower and diamond shaped motif followed by two rows of leaf shaped designs.
+Circular table cloth in pale yellow linen, with scalloped edges embroidered in gold thread.
+It features a repeating design embroidered in gold thread, consisting of a flower and cross shaped motif followed by two rows of small leaf shaped motifs.
+Designs incorporate embroidery, pulled and drawn threadwork.

 More Information